 The most common type of data source is the table, which you can use to retrieve and store information.
-You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, and SQL Server.
+You can use connections to data sources to read and write data in Microsoft Excel workbooks, Microsoft Lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, and SQL Server.

 There are other kinds of data sources that aren't tables, such as email, calendars, twitter, and notifications.

 In addition to creating and managing connections in powerapps.com, you also create connections when you do these tasks:

 - Automatically generate an app from data, such as a list created using Microsoft Lists.

 - Update an existing app, or create one from scratch as add a connection describes.

 - Open an app that another user created and shared with you.

 If you want to use Power Apps Studio instead, open the File menu, and then click or tap Connections, powerapps.com opens so that you can create and manage connections there.

 Create a new connection